PM-KVQ: Progressive Mixed-precision KV Cache Quantization for Long-CoT LLMs: Experiments

 We compare three different bit-width shrinking strategies for reducing the KV Cache from $2b$-bit to $b$-bit.
 Specifically, $b$ can be 8, 4, or 2, corresponding to shrinking the KV Cache from 16-bit to 8-bit, 8-bit to 4-bit, and 4-bit to 2-bit, respectively.

 (1) \textbf{Direct Right Shift}: By directly right-shifting by $b$ bits, only the higher $b$ bits of the original $2b$-bit value are retained.
-As shown in \cref{fig:shift} (a), to preserve the dynamic range of the quantized values, we keep the zero point unchanged ($Z_b = Z_{2b}$) and increase the scaling factor to $S_b = (2^b + 1) S_{2b}$ to compensate for the reduction in the magnitudes of the quantized Key and Value caused by the right-shift operation.
+As shown in \cref{fig:shift} (a), to preserve the dynamic range of the quantized values, we keep the zero point unchanged ($Z_b = Z_{2b}$) and increase the scaling factor to $S_b = (2^b + 1) S_{2b}$ to compensate for the magnitude reduction caused by the right-shift operation.

 (2) \textbf{Modified Right Shift}: This strategy also uses $b$-bit right shifting strategy to perform the bit-width shrinking.
 However, instead of keeping the dynamic range unchanged, this strategy aims to ensure that quantization levels sharing the same upper $b$ bits before the shift can have their mean values directly mapped to the lower bit-width representation, as demonstrated in \cref{fig:shift} (b).
 To achieve this, we change the scaling factor by $S_b=2^b\cdot S_{2b}$ and zero point by $Z_b=Z_{2b}+\frac{1}{2}(S_b-S_{2b})$.